CHUNGA'S REVENGE: MAINSTREAM POP

 - 0:00 Instrumental opening progression in C, played twice: C-Am-Dm7-G. The transcription below starts with the repetition of this progression.

-- 0:08 Theme I. The bass now changes the D from the previous progression to F, thus becoming C-A-F-G. The theme is sung twice, first as a single melody (bars 3-7), next with Flo and Eddie singing in parallels (bars 8-11).
-The first example below ends here.
+- 0:08 Theme I. The bass now changes the D from the previous progression to F, thus becoming C-A-F-G. The theme is sung twice, first

 - 0:30 Coda of theme I with the chords G-F-G-F-G, thus like ending in G Mixolydian.
 The rhythm goes a bit syncopic.

-- 0:36 Theme II.
-The meter now changes to 12/8 in swing time (with no tempo change of a meter, thus a dotted quarter note being equal to a quarter note in the previous bar).
-This second theme is sung over a I-V alternation in F Lydian (or IV-I in C if you still want to interpret it as belonging to the central scale).
+to a quarter note in the previous bar).
+This second theme is sung over a I-V alternation in F Lydian (or IV-I in C if you still want to interpret it

 - 0:51 Theme III.
 This theme can be seen as a variation upon theme I, in C again, sung over the same bass line notes.